+volunteer Application

 Name:

-Address: City: State:
+Address: City:

+State:

+Telephone:Email Address:

-Name: Address: Telephone: How many hours would you like to yo Email Address:
+How many hours would you like to volunteer?

-What days and times are you available Are you volunteering for a specific pu e?
+What days and times are you available?

-Are you volunteering for a specific pu rpose?
+Are you volunteering for a specific purpose?

-(Please note: We do not accept court ordered community service a applications)

-Is there any specific area in the library
+(Please note: We do not accept court ordered community service applications) Is there any specific area in the library you would like to volunteer?

 Emergency Contact Name: Phone:

-IF OVER 18 Permission to Conduct a Background Check is Re equired.
+IF OVER 18 Permission to Conduct a Background Check is Required.

-The following information is required by

-identification purposes when checking

-any other purposes.
+The following information is required by law enforcement agencies and for other positive identification purposes when checking public records.
+It is confidential and will not be used for any other purposes.

 Social Security Number: Date of Birth:

 Other Names Used:

-Driver's License Number: State Issue d:
+Driver's License Number: State Issued:

 Name as it appears on License:

-Have you ever been convicted of, plea crime that has or has not

-been expunged or removed from your r record.
+Have you ever been convicted of, plead guilty, or "no contest" to a crime that has or has not been expunged or removed from your record.
 Yes No

 If yes, please explain

-ii yos, picase expiaiii

 - The Hopkins District Library will consider the nature of the offence, relation to the position for which you are applying, time since conviction and all other relevant facts and circumstances in determining whether or not to disqualify you from consideration.
 FAIR CREDIT REPORTING ACT, DRIVER'S PRIVACY PROTECTION ACT, and ANY APPLICABLE STATE STATUE (S) NOTICE: In accordance with the Fair Credit Reporting Act, this information may only be used to verify a statement(s) made by an individual in conjunction with legitimate business needs.
 The depth of information available varies from state to state.
 The report that will be generated for employment purposes only and in compliance with the Fair Credit Reporting Act, and any applicable state statue(s). - All information provided is known to be true and correct to the best of my knowledge.

-Signature: Date:
+Signature: Date: •